R. Aravindraj: Career

 Aravindraj rose to fame after making the crime thriller film Oomai Vizhigal (1986) featuring Vijayakanth and Arun Pandian, which focused on a journalist making an investigation into the case of missing girls.
-The film became a trend-setter, with several film makers, including Aravindraj himself, choosing to make films of a similar genre.
-He often collaborated in ventures with writer Aabavanan, Vijayakanth and Arun Pandian throughout the late 1980s and early 1990s.
-Following the failure of Musthaffaa (1996), Aravindraj was forced to cancel another project titled News starring Ramki and Vijayashanti before going on a sabbatical.
+The film became a trendsetter, with several filmmakers, including Aravindraj himself, choosing to make films of a similar genre.
+He often collaborated in ventures with writers Aabavanan, Vijayakanth, and Arun Pandian throughout the late 1980s and early 1990s.
+Following the failure of Musthaffaa (1996), Aravindraj was forced to cancel a project titled News starring Ramki and Vijayashanti, and another project titled Ayudapadai with Yugendran, before going on a sabbatical.
 In 2001, he agreed terms with producer Ibrahim Rowther to make a film titled Pesum Vizhigal with Jaivijay, the son of actor Jaishankar, but the producer's financial troubles meant that the film was shelved.

 He later moved on to make a television serial titled Soolam, which ran for two years, and also appeared as an actor in a few serials.
-He attempted to make a comeback to films through a venture titled Ayuthapadai, but the film did not have a theatrical release while another project titled Pesum Vizhigal failed to proceed after the launch.
-Subsequently, in 2010, he went on to make a political thriller titled Irandu Mugam starring Sathyaraj and Karan.
+He attempted to make a comeback to films through a venture titled Ayuthapadai.
+Still, the film did not have a theatrical release, and another project titled Pesum Vizhigal failed to proceed after the launch.
+Subsequently, in 2010, he went on to make a political thriller titled Irandu Mugam, starring Sathyaraj and Karan.
 Aravindraj also acted in the film, which had a low-key release and performed below average at the box office.
 In 2013, he revealed that he had finished work on a film titled Kavithai, which was shot in a single room featuring a single actress.
 The only role in the film was portrayed by Aravindraj's daughter Mahakeerthi, but the film remains unreleased.